ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/example-foo.md %}

 The last command should fail because user `foo` has no write permission to `/client` which is owned by user `client`.

+Alternatively, `kinit` can be used for client-side Kerberos login instead of setting `alluxio.security.kerberos.client.principal` and `alluxio.security.kerberos.client.keytab.file`

+{% include Kerberos-Security-Setup/example-empty-client-configuration.md %}

+{% include Kerberos-Security-Setup/client-kinit.md %}

+This would login the user `client` as the same effect by setting up client keytab files.
+You can validate this by running similar examples as above:

+{% include Kerberos-Security-Setup/example-client.md %}

+# [Bonus] Kerberos-enabled Alluxio integration with Secure-HDFS as UFS
+If there's an existing Secure-HDFS with Kerberos enabled, here are the instructions to set Alluxio to leverage the Secure-HDFS as UnderFileSystem.

+Firstly, regenerate the `conf/alluxio-env` with the `bootstrap-conf` command:

+{% include Kerberos-Security-Setup/bootstrap-with-hdfs.md %}

+Secondly, add the Alluxio admin user (e.g. `alluxio`) as the superuser in Secure-HDFS and set up the superuser proxy support.
+Add the following section to `{HADOOP_HOME}/etc/hadoop/core-site.xml`

+{% include Kerberos-Security-Setup/sample-core-site.md %}

+Then, restart the Secure-HDFS cluster and start Alluxio service.

+You can follow the same example above and verify the Alluxio client is able to access Secure-HDFS.

 # FAQ